tc39/proposal-ses/README.md

 into an ocap language by careful language subsetting combined with some fairly simple changes to the default execution environment.

-SES -- Secure EcmaScript -- is such a subset.
+SES -- Secure ECMAScript -- is such a subset.

 SES turns a conventional ES5 or ES2015 environment into an ocap environment by imposing various restrictions prior to any code being allowed to run.
-Although programs are limited to a subset of the full EcmaScript language, SES will compatibly run nearly all ES5 or ES2015 code that follows recognized ES best practices.
+Although programs are limited to a subset of the full ECMAScript language, SES will compatibly run nearly all ES5 or ES2015 code that follows recognized ES best practices.
 In fact, many features introduced in ES5 and ES2015 were put there specifically to enable this subsetting and restriction, so that we could